 Influenza Vaccine Information

-The CDC recommends that influenza vaccination begin as soon as 2012-2013 flu vaccine becomes available and continue throughout the flu season.
+The CDC recommends that people get vaccinated against flu as soon as the 2017-2018 flu vaccine becomes available in their community and continue throughout the flu season.
 Influenza seasons are unpredictable and can begin as early as October.
 For a list of available vaccine options available during the 2017-18 season, click here.

 These people include:

 - Children aged 6 months to 4 years

 - People 65 years of age and older

 - Women who are pregnant or will be pregnant during flu season